 g. the unit must be well maintained, free of debris and infestation of insects, vermin or rodents.

-C.)) 2.
-All manufactured or mobile homes are subject to the following ((installation)) requirements:
+C.)) 2. ((All mobile homes are subject to the following i))Installation requirements:

 2.1. ((Support systems and stabilizing devices shall be designed and installed in accordance with the provisions of WAC 296-150B-200)) Manufactured or mobile homes shall be installed consistent with chapter 296-150 WAC and in accordance with the manufacturers installation requirements as approved by Washington state Department of Labor and Industries (L&I).